Claim your free copy from the Program on Negotiation at Harvard Law School.

 Greg’s situation is not unique.
 In fact, stories like his motivate us here at the Program on Negotiation (PON) at Harvard Law School.
 We are dedicated to helping sales reps and managers master negotiation skills to outperform their peers and exceed their quota.
 That’s how they win, how their company wins, how their client wins, and how we measure our success.
 That’s exactly why we pulled this special report together.

 Learn the skills essential to becoming an expert negotiator.
-In Sales Negotiation Training: Essential Negotiation Skills for Sales Professionals, you’ll gain actionable strategies for:
+In Sales Negotiations: How to Get To Win-Win, you’ll gain actionable strategies for:

 - Adjusting expectations